shopware/docs/products/extensions/b2b-components/employee-management/concept/entities-and-schema.md

 ## Entities

-### BusinessPartner
+### Business Partner

 The business partner entity contains additional B2B company data and therefore extends the basic storefront customer.
 Business partners are used to pool employees, roles and global settings.

 ### Employee

-The employee entity represents a separate login for the same business partner.
-Employees act on behalf of the associated business partner, e.g., to place orders.
-An employee can have a role assigned.
+The employee entity represents a separate login within the context of the same business partner.
+This is to say that, employees operate on behalf of the linked business partner, facilitating actions like order placement.
+Additionally, these employees can be assigned specific roles.

 ### Role